 3.1 Unpacking composite fertility lattice plots: the case of West and East Germany

-Figure 1a provides an illustration of how the -cumulative cohort fertility contours are constructed from the age-specific fertility schedules for any specific cohort.
+Figure 1a provides an illustration of how the pseudocumulative cohort fertility contours are constructed from the age-specific fertility schedules for any specific cohort.
 West German cohorts born in 1935 and 1938 are used in the example.

 For both cohorts, pseudo cumulative fertility schedules are constructed indicating the ages at which different levels of cumulative fertility are reached.
 Two vertical ‘milestones’ are placed at 1.50 (thin solid line) and 2.05 (‘replacement’; thick solid line) children per woman.
 As the figure shows, the contours for any given cohort are the ages at which that cohort’s cumulative fertility schedule intersects with the corresponding fertility milestone.
 In the example used, there is little difference between cohorts in the ages at which the 1.50 children per woman milestone is reached, but the replacement fertility contour has moved upwards by around five years between the 1935 and 1938 cohorts.